nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
+HMHero detects that the command entered is of invalid formatting.
+    * 3a1.
+HMHero shows an error message

+      Use case resumes at step 3.

+**Use case: View summary statistics of hiring cycle**

-There are no `SHORTLISTED` applicants
+Precondition: There are applicants added into HMHero.

+**MSS**

+1. User enters the command to view summary statistics.
+2. HMHero shows summary statistics.

     Use case ends.

+**Extensions**

+* 1a.
+HMHero detects that the command entered is of invalid formatting.
+    * 1a1.
+HMHero shows an error message

+      Use case resumes at step 1.

 ### Non-Functional Requirements